ruijaulino/ruijaulino.github.io/_posts/tscv.md

-# Cross Validation for Time Series/Sequential models
+# Cross Validation in Sequences

 In a typical ML problem we have a dataset $D$ which contains independent observations.
 For example, if $D=\{d_1,d_2,\cdots,d_n\}$ then the observation $d_i$ is independent of $d_j$ for any $i,j$.